RedChow/VMGetFiles/README.md

 </p>
 <h2>Basics of the Program</h2>
 <p>
-The download portion of the program uses PyQt5, but PyQt5 isn't absolutely necessary; it just makes some things a bit easier.
-One such item is the QFileSystemWatcher.
-This will detect changes in a folder.
+The download portion of the program uses PyQt5.
+Something similar could have been done without PyQt5; it just makes some things a bit easier.
+One such item is the QFileSystemWatcher and signals/slots.
+QFileSystemWatcher will detect changes in a folder.
 Once changes have been detected, you can connect slots to perform work on that change.
 </p>